akashsengupta1997/STRAPS-3DHumanShapePose/README.md

 ## Citations

-If you use this code please cite the following publications:
+If you find this code useful in your research, please cite the following publication:
 ```
 @InProceedings{STRAPS2018BMVC,
                author = {Sengupta, Akash and Budvytis, Ignas and Cipolla, Roberto},